8 Paired t-test

 8.5.2 Option 2: difference scores between congruent and incongruent trials

-We could have displayed the difference scores between the 2 conditions.
-That would have involved using object simon_effect
+We could have displayed the difference scores between the two conditions directly.
+This approach would use the simon_effect

 8.6 Activity 6: Check assumptions